alumik/alumik.github.io/source/_posts/2022/110-Switch-Boot-Target-to-Text-or-GUI-in-Systemd-Linux.md

 ---
-title: Switch Boot Target to Text or GUI in Systemd Linux
+title: Switch Boot Target to Text or GUI in systemd Linux
 date: 2022-10-10 18:57:39
 categories: Linux
 tags: